JosephLaurino/electron-processingjs/README.md

 ###### Getting Started

-Install the latest node.js (w/c also installs the latest npm) from https://nodejs.org/en/
+Install the latest node.js (w/c also installs the latest npm) from https://nodejs.org

+To run the sample, clone this repository, install dependecies and then run.

 ```
 $ git clone https://github.com/JosephLaurino/electron-processingjs